 When you receive a quote for a private jet charter, the hourly rate is the main component, but it’s not the whole story.
 Several other costs contribute to your final price, and being aware of them from the start helps you budget accurately and ensures there are no surprises.
 A reputable charter provider will always be transparent about these additional charges, breaking them down in your quote so you know exactly what you’re paying for.
 Think of it less as "hidden fees" and more as a complete, itemized breakdown of your unique travel experience.
 Understanding these elements is key to making an informed decision for your next charter flight.

-Federal Excise Tax
+Understanding Federal Excise Tax (FET)

 If you're flying within the United States, you'll need to account for the Federal Excise Tax (FET).
 This is a standard government tax set at 7.5% of the total cost of your flight.
 It’s not a fee from the charter company but a mandatory tax applied to air transportation.
 For example, on a $20,000 charter, the FET would add $1,500 to your bill.
 While it’s an unavoidable part of domestic private travel, a clear quote will always list it separately so you can see how it impacts your overall cost.
 It’s a straightforward percentage that’s easy to calculate once you have your base charter price.

-Landing and Ramp Fees
+What Are Landing and Ramp Fees?

 Every time an aircraft lands, the airport charges a fee.
 These landing fees can range from around $100 at a small, regional airport to over $1,000 at a major international hub.
 In addition to landing fees, you’ll also see ramp and handling fees on your invoice.
 These cover the ground services your aircraft requires, such as parking, marshaling to the gate, and basic handling.
 These typically run between $100 and $500.
 The specific costs depend entirely on the airports you choose for your departure and arrival, as busier, high-demand locations generally charge more for their services and space.

-Catering and In-Flight Services
+Customizing Your Flight: Catering and Services

 One of the best parts of flying private is tailoring the experience to your tastes.
 While standard complimentary snacks and beverages are usually available, any special requests for in-flight services will be an additional cost.
 This includes ordering gourmet meals from a favorite restaurant, requesting specific high-end wines or spirits, or arranging for other personalized amenities on board.
 This is your chance to customize the journey completely.
 When you book your flight, you can discuss your preferences, and the cost for these bespoke services will be added to your final invoice, ensuring your flight is exactly as you envisioned it.